 - 2006 British Academy Overseas Conference Grant

 - 2005 Migration, health and livelihoods in China, British Academy, Principal Investigator.

 - 2006 Universities China Committee in London research grant

 - 2005 Universities China Committee in London research grant

 External Examination of Research Degrees and Taught Postgraduate Programmes

-I have served as the External Examiner of PhD thesis at the University of Wageningen, The Netherlands, University of Nottingham, UK, Liverpool John Moores University, London School of Hygiene and Tropical Medicine, University of Glasgow, University of York, Australian National University, Norwegian University of Science and Technology, London School of Economics and Political Science, University of Manchester, Royal Holloway/University of London, etc.
+I have served as the External Examiner of PhD thesis at the University of Wageningen, The Netherlands, University of Nottingham, Liverpool John Moores University, London School of Hygiene and Tropical Medicine, University of Glasgow, University of York, Australian National University, Norwegian University of Science and Technology, London School of Economics and Political Science, University of Manchester, Royal Holloway/University of London, King's College London, Oxford University, etc.